rodonguyen/billboard-checkina/README.md

 # BillBoard Checkina

-This is simple BillBoard Hits Check App helping you to check the current top10 BillBoard Hit list, find lyrics for each song and latest news for each artist.
+Simple App that helps you check the current top10 BillBoard Hit list, find lyrics for each song and latest news for each artist.

+Implemented Web API.
 Created with [express-generator](https://expressjs.com/en/starter/generator.html) with Pug engine support.

 <br>